To all DHJJ business clients – words of hope, caution, and advice with the Paycheck Protection Program and Forgiveness.

 - The number of full-time equivalent employees paid over the covered period must not fall below the number of full-time equivalent employees paid in the designated base period.

 - Wages paid to each individual employee during the covered period must not be less than 75% of that employee’s wages paid during the preceding quarter.

 We know that all the foregoing must be satisfied to obtain full forgiveness of the PPP.
 Managing your business to satisfy those thresholds is made challenging by the absence of clear definitions, guidance, and examples.
 Questions abound that continue to cast confusion on definitions of eligible payroll costs, eligible interest, and rent.
 Base periods for the full-time employee test were defined in the CARES Act, but lenders may have asked for data from differing periods as part of the application process.
 Interpretations vary on the mechanics of the calculation that test for maintaining each employee’s wage level.
 The list of questions continues to grow as businesses and lenders turn their attention to the forgiveness phase.

 3 Step Approach to Ready Your Information for PPP Forgiveness

 Similar to what was experienced with the PPP application process, we expect to see several additional official interpretations of the forgiveness criteria.
 Our advice to businesses currently is three-fold:

 - Model a few different scenarios that you are contemplating.
-For each scenario, schedule cash flows on eligible costs over the next 8 weeks.
+For each scenario, schedule cash flows on eligible costs over the covered period.
 Do your expected eligible costs equal or exceed the loan proceeds?
-Does the sum of the payroll costs represent 75% or more of the total?
+Does the sum of the payroll costs represent 60% or more of the total?
 If not, what other strategies could you follow to mitigate the shortfalls?

 - a.
-Translate your employee decisions into gross payroll estimates that you expect for pay dates falling within your 8-week period.
+Translate your employee decisions into gross payroll estimates that you expect for pay dates falling within your covered period.